wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * A verifier is an entity that verifies a public key chain.
    * A trust anchor is a public key that verifies the certificate used in a digital signature.
    <br /><br />

+"Homomorphic encryption" allows computations to be performed on encrypted data without first having to decrypt it.
+It can be used for privacy-preserving outsourced storage and computation.
+This allows data to be encrypted and out-sourced to commercial cloud environments for processing, all while encrypted.
+Even if a service provider's system is compromised, the data would remain secure.

 <a name="NetworkProtocols"></a>